MIT-HSCL/permitting-model/README.md

 ## Notes

-- All time distributions use days as the base unit, converted to hours for simulation
+- All time distributions and simulation times are in days
 - The simulation uses SimPy's discrete event simulation engine
 - Random seed can be set for reproducible results
 - The model assumes permits arrive according to an exponential inter-arrival distribution